badlydrawnrob/anki/README.md

 ### Inspiration

-I've had a lot of inspiration from [Enduring CSS](https://tinyurl.com/yc4pnxyr) for component naming conventions, [@mdo code guide](http://codeguide.co/) for HTML/CSS and [@cbracco](https://github.com/cbracco) for sane frameworks ... so, thanks!
+I've had a lot of inspiration from [Enduring CSS](https://tinyurl.com/yc4pnxyr) for component naming conventions, [@mdo code guide](http://codeguide.co/) for HTML/CSS and [@cbracco](https://github.com/cbracco) for sane frameworks ... so, thanks! iPhone photo by `@svstudioart` on Freepik.